golnaztajbakhsh/maven-toys-sales-dashboard/README.md

 The solution combines **PostgreSQL** for data preparation and analysis with **Power BI** for interactive dashboard development.

-The dashboard provides actionable business insights by analyzing revenue trends, profitability, inventory status, product performance, and store-level performance.
+The project combines PostgreSQL for data preparation and SQL analysis with Power BI for interactive dashboard development, enabling business users to monitor sales performance, inventory efficiency, product performance, and store profitability through interactive visualizations.

+---

+## 📂 Dataset

+This project uses the Maven Toys retail dataset, which contains transactional sales, inventory, product, store, and calendar data.
+The dataset was analyzed using PostgreSQL and visualized in Power BI to generate business insights.

 ---